conan-io/docs/creating_packages/package_repo.rst

    the "resolved" URL and commit.

- * If ``scm_to_conandata`` is activated, the value of these fields (except ``username`` and ``password``) will be stored in the ``conandata.yml`` file that will be automatically exported with the recipe.
+ * If ``scm_to_conandata`` is activated, the value of these fields (except ``username`` and ``password``) will be stored in the :ref:`conandata_yml` file that will be automatically exported with the recipe.

-Whatever the option activated, the data resolved will be asigned by Conan to the corresponding field, so when you are requiring your ``HelloConan``, the :command:`conan install` will retrieve the recipe from the remote.
-If you are building the package, the source code will be fetched from the captured url/commit.
+Whichever option you choose, the data resolved will be asigned by Conan to the corresponding field when the recipe file is loaded, and they will be available for all the methods defined in the recipe.
+Also, if building the package from sources, Conan will fetch the code in the captured url/commit before running the method ``source()`` in the recipe (if defined).

 As SCM attributes are evaluated in the local directory context (see :ref:`scm attribute <scm_attribute>`), you can write more complex functions to retrieve the proper values, this source *conanfile.py* will